DeepBrainChain/DBC-Wiki/docs/en/gpu-cloud/dbc-gpu-cloud-service.md

 3. Run the installation script: Execute on the command line: ./install_client.sh [installation directory]

-During the installation process, the user will be asked to enter 2 port numbers: fill in according to the situation
+During the installation process, the user will be asked to enter 2 port numbers,for example:net_listen_port=5001，http_port=5002

 #Upgrade DBC client
 1. Download the upgrade script: <https://github.com/DeepBrainChain/DBC-AIComputingNet/releases/>